HRHLALALA/hrhlalala.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

-# announcements:
+announcements:
-#   enabled: true # includes a list of news items
+  enabled: true # includes a list of news items
-#   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-#   limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 5 # leave blank to include all the news in the `_news` folder

 # latest_posts:
 #   enabled: true
 #   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
 #   limit: 3 # leave blank to include all the blog posts
 ---
-Renhao Huang is a Postdoctoral Research Fellow at UNSW's iCinema Research Centre.
-His research has developed during his PhD study at School of Computer Science and Engineering, UNSW, focusing on computer vision in human behaviour modelling and human trajectory prediction.
-His current work focuses on applying machine learning techniques to wildfire simulation and other AI-powered wildfire reconstruction.
+Renhao Huang received the **B.E degree** with a first-class honour from the University of New South Wales (UNSW).
+He is a PhD student at the School of Computer Science and Engineering, UNSW, and has submited his thesis paper with a topic of **vision-based human trajectory prediction**.
+Now, he is a **Postdoc Research Fellow** and an **associate director for AI research** at <a href='https://www.unsw.edu.au/research/icinema'>iCinema Research Centre, UNSW</a>, reponsible for the development of AI models <a href="https://www.unsw.edu.au/research/icinema/our-research/projects/ifire">iFire</a> project.

 Research Interests:
 <ul class="list-group list-group">